graphql/graphql-spec/spec/Section 7 -- Response.md

 This field should be a list of path segments starting at the root of the response and ending with the field associated with the error.
-Path segments that represent object fields should be strings, and path segments that represent array indices should be 0-indexed integers.
+Path segments that represent fields should be strings, and path segments that represent list indices should be 0-indexed integers.
 If the error happens in an aliased field, the path to the error should use the aliased name, since it represents a path in the response, not in the query.